MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/admin-manage-user-settings-preferences.md

 - **Teaching tips**

-  [!INCLUDE [ua-teachingtips](includes/ua-teachingtips.md)] As an administrator, you can switch off teaching tips for all users, such as if you are in progress of onboarding users who are already familiar with [!INCLUDE [prod_short](includes/prod_short.md)].
+  [!INCLUDE [ua-teachingtips](includes/ua-teachingtips.md)] As an administrator, you can switch off teaching tips for all users, such as if you are in process of onboarding users who are already familiar with [!INCLUDE [prod_short](includes/prod_short.md)].

 > [!NOTE]
 > If a Microsoft 365 user synchronisation is made while users are logged into [!INCLUDE[prod_short](includes/prod_short.md)], these users must refresh the browser or log out and back in to [!INCLUDE[prod_short](includes/prod_short.md)] to see a potential different language set by the synchronisation action.